zaclake/book-writer-automated-platform/backend/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # Force redeploy Fri Jul 11 13:06:21 EDT 2025